chainer/chainer/docs/source/guides/optimizers.rst

 .. include:: ../imports.rst

-In order to get good values for parameters, we have to optimize them by the :class:`Optimizer` class.
+To tune parameters values to minimize loss, etc., we have to optimize them by the :class:`Optimizer` class.
 It runs a numerical optimization algorithm on a given link.
 Many algorithms are implemented in the :mod:`~chainer.optimizers` module.
 Here we use the simplest one, called Stochastic Gradient Descent (SGD):